 BJA federal funds awarded under this program may not cover more than 75 percent of the total costs of the project being funded.
 The applicant must identify the source of the 25 percent non federal portion of the total project costs and how match funds will be used.
+If a successful applicant's proposed match exceeds the required match amount, the match amount that is incorporated into its OJP-approved budget is mandatory and subject to audit.
 (Match is restricted to the same uses of funds as allowed for the federal funds.)
 Applicants may satisfy this match requirement with any portion of cash and the remainder can be in-kind services.
 The formula for calculating the match is: